Degree Awarded and Accreditation

-The programme relies on the following nationally accredited degrees in computer science included in the catalogue of the partner HEIs:
+The programme relies on the following nationally accredited degrees included in the catalogue of the partner HEIs:

-The BDMA programme will deliver to the graduates following the mobility ULB, UPC, and CS a joint degree.
-The BDMA programme will deliver three degrees from ULB, UPC, and the university of specialisation (either TUB or TU/e) to the graduates following the other mobilities.
+The BDMA programme will deliver three degrees from ULB, UPC, and the university of specialisation (either CS, UniPD or TU/e) to the graduates following the other mobilities.
 Furthermore, the consortium will deliver a joint BDMA Certificate and a joint Europass Diploma Supplement.

 Joint examination will rely partly on mutual recognition of the quality of the partners.
 Thus, the consortium will incorporate the features of existing courses and local regulations will apply for student’s evaluation and student-teacher conflict resolution.
 Nevertheless, an effort has been made to establish a procedure as uniform as possible for examination and assessment of student’s achievements.